 Avinor has not procured its own equipment for the removal of crashed aircraft, but there is specialized recovery equipment and trained personnel at Oslo Airport.
-Equipment is available at Oslo Airport for the removal of "Light" and "Medium" aircraft.
+Aircraft operators must possess information about where and how to get necessary equipment to remove unserviceable or non-airworthy aircraft from the movement area.

-The airport director/manager shall ensure that any aircraft accident/object that obstructs air traffic is secured to the best of their ability to: Prevent loss of material assets and preserve evidence for the State Accident Investigation Board for Transport (SHT) and the police.
+The airport director/manager shall ensure that any aircraft accident/object that obstructs air traffic is secured to the best of their ability to: Prevent loss of material assets and preserve evidence for the State Accident Investigation Board for Transport (SHK) and the police.